 Mouth swab tests, of course, are not the only option the cops and employers have for screening for drug use.
 Other commonly used drug tests include:

-- Urine Testing – Urine drug testing is probably the most common form of drug testing and is a staple of pre-employment drug screens.
+- Urine Testing – Urine drug testing is probably the and is a staple of pre-employment drug screens.
 Urine drug tests typically screen for amphetamines, methamphetamines, benzodiazepines, barbiturates, marijuana, cocaine, PCP, methadone, and opioids.
 Urine tests are also occasionally used to test for alcohol use.

 In general, there are two types of urine drug tests—the immunoassay test and the gas chromatography/mass spectrometry test.
 The immunoassay is cheaper and faster, but it doesn’t pick up on all opioids and sometimes returns false positives.
 The GC/MS test is more involved and takes longer to complete, but yields more accurate results.